danielsGitStuff/mel/miniserver/README.md

 No. It is just very simple.

 ## Is it fast?
 I have not benchmarked it.
-It probably won't break any world records.
+It probably won't break any speed records.

 ## Config
 When starting for the first time, the application creates a folder called "server" and a subfolder called "secret".